S2E/s2e-old/docs/FAQ.rst

 * By default, S2E flushes the translation block cache on every state switch.
   S2E does not implement copy-on-write for this cache, therefore it must flush the cache to ensure correct execution.
-Flushing prevents clobbering in case there are two paths that execute different code loaded to the same memory locations.
+Flushing avoids clobbering in case there are two paths that execute different pieces of code loaded at the same memory locations.
-  Flushing is expensive in case of frequent state switches.
-In most of the cases, it is not necessary, e.g., if you execute a program that does not use self-modifying code or frequently loads/unloads libraries.
+  Flushing is *very* expensive in case of frequent state switches.
+In most of the cases, flushing is not necessary, e.g., if you execute a program that does not use self-modifying code or frequently loads/unloads libraries.
 In this case, use the ``--flush-tbs-on-state-switch=false`` option.